Examining the wide assortment of drug testing options available and exploring the potential pros and cons of each method

 There are several reasons or circumstances that can lead to the necessity of a drug test.

-7-Panel Lab Based Urine Drug Test: Analyzes the sample for the evidence of 7 different drugs or drug metabolites, all in one test.
-Tests for 6-AM, AMP, BAR, BZO, COC, THC, OXY, PCP, MDMA, HYDRO.
+5-Panel Saliva Drug Test: Analyzes the sample for the evidence of 5 different drugs, all in one test.
+Tests for AMP, THC, COC, OPI, PCP.
 Lab Confirmation/MRO Included.
-Specimen Type: Urine
+Specimen Type: Oral Fluid

 Do you remember the last time you applied for a new job?
 Or perhaps you are a hiring manager at the business who has accepted many applications and interviewed potential hires.
 One common part of the hiring process is the pre-employment drug test.
 No matter what side of the process you are on, this drug test is designed to ensure that the company ends up with the best employees possible who will be able to perform their duties safely and successfully.

 It’s much harder to cheat an oral drug test.
 Why?

 For starters, the person providing the sample doesn’t require privacy and must offer the sample under direct supervision of the trained professional.
 Plus, you cannot add anything to your saliva to tamper a test.

 Collecting saliva/oral fluids is much easier than collecting urine.
 It goes without saying, it’s less of a mess as well, for everyone involved.
 Plus, no observed collection needed, nor any bathrooms or privacy.

 Why We Perform Observed Collections